MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 > Support for features provided by the SDK and REST API varies by channel.
 > You can test your bot using the Bot Framework Emulator, but you should also test all features of your bot on each channel in which you intend to make your bot available.

-Interactions involve the exchange of activities and they are happen in turns.
+Interactions involve the exchange of activities and they are handled in turns.

 ### Activities